paulazuelos/Experimental_profile_ray_tracing/README.md

 # Experimental_profile_ray_tracing

-In this project we use ray tracing to simulate experimental lens profile
+In this project we use ray tracing to simulate the PSF and other optical metrics for a confocal measured experimental lens profile